ClaudioLutz/JobSearchAI/README.md

    - Look for error messages in the terminal or `dashboard.log`

 2. **CV Upload Failures**:
-   - Ensure the file is in PDF or DOCX format
+   - Ensure the file is in PDF format
    - Check that the upload directory exists and has proper permissions
    - Verify that the file size is not too large (browser limitations)